Study here/Undergraduate studies/Available Subjects/

 There are no Joint Schools for Physics offered at Jesus College.

-They organise D.Phil recruitment directly.
+The Department of Physics organises D.Phil recruitment directly.
 All Oxford physics graduates either go onto further study (at Oxford or elsewhere) or find immediate employment in an enormous variety of careers.
 About 40% continue with higher degrees and Oxford physicists are in strong demand in almost all professions that require numerate problem-solving skills (IT, finance, technical industry, consultancy, etc.).

 The College’s friendly atmosphere ensures that new students meet and network with those in higher years as well as the graduate students that are hosted by the College.
 Graduate students conduct research in the Physics Department in preparation for their doctorate degrees in physics.
 Many of these graduate students were Jesus College undergraduates so can be an excellent source of experience and advice.